luckman212/stv/README.md

 ```shell
 stv
 ```
-You should see a list of states, with the following columns of information
+You should see a list of states, with the following columns of information:

 - protocol (`tcp, udp, icmp`...)
 - direction (in/out)